 Critical knowledge gaps exist in ways of addressing sustainable development challenges in the context of global and climate changes.
 This includes meeting basic needs for a growing human population in a stressed ecosystem and how societies may address global environmental and sustainability challenges.
 These transformative changes are many-sided; they are related to human health and well-being, demography, economics strategies and their associations with sustainable production and consumption, urbanization, new technologies and processes, energy and governance for global sustainability in particular but not only under climate change induced stress.

-— Meeting basic needs and overcome inequalities.
+— Meeting basic needs and overcoming inequalities.

 — Governing and managing sustainable development locally and globally.